 A recent announcement by the official Android Twitter account revealed that the Android 5.0 Lollipop upgrade is now being rolled out to the Nexus 5, Nexus 7 Wi-Fi (both the 2012 and 2013 versions) and the Nexus 10.

-The rolling out of the update will be done in waves, which will take around three weeks to reach every customer.
+The rolling out of the update will be done in waves, which will take around three weeks to reach every customer, so by this point everyone should have it.

 Asus has announced that Android 5.0 Lollipop will be available right now for both generations of its Nexus 7 tablets, though just the Wi-Fi only models for now.

-The roll out has not yet begun for the cellular versions of the Nexus 7 2012 and 2013 or the Nexus 4.
-Those handsets should see an update later on, though Google has not indicated when this will be.
+The Nexus 4 has also now been updated, but the roll out has not yet begun for the cellular versions of the Nexus 7 2012 and 2013.
+Those tablets should see an update later on, though Google has not indicated when this will be.

 "HTC is excited about the new features in Android Lollipop and we can't wait to share them with our customers.
 We are committed to updating our flagship HTC One family as fast as possible.